Unboxed-Software/solana-course/content/compressed-nfts.md

 Finally, you can assemble the transfer instruction.
 The instruction helper function, `createTransferInstruction`, requires the following arguments:

 - `accounts` - a list of instruction accounts, as expected; they are as follows:
-    - `merkleTree` - the merkle tree account
+    - `merkleTree` - the Merkle tree account
-    - `treeAuthority` - the merkle tree authority
+    - `treeAuthority` - the Merkle tree authority
     - `leafOwner` - the owner of the leaf (cNFT) in question
     - `leafDelegate` - the delegate of the leaf (cNFT) in question; if no delegate has been added then this should be the same as `leafOwner`
     - `newLeafOwner` - the address of the new owner post-transfer